pindi-krishna/pindi-krishna.github.io/_pages/research.md

     <h5>Cognitive, Perceptual, and Attentional Skills of Gamers</h5>

     <div class="projecttext">
       League of Legends (<a href="https://en.wikipedia.org/wiki/League_of_Legends" target="_blank">LoL</a>) counts among the most popular video game titles in the world.
 Not only does its rapid pace and action-filled content make for fun game play, it also places a high demand on the players’ cognition, perception and attention.
-For my undergraduate thesis, I investigated in what way playing such a game is associated with improvement of specific cognitive abilities.
+For my undergraduate thesis, I investigated in what way playing such a game is associated with increases in select cognitive, perceptual, and attentional skills.
       Over 300 people ended up participating in my study, and the data did indeed show LoL players outperforming non-gamers in visual search as well as simple and complex reaction time.<br><br>
       However, perhaps the biggest question on the (cognitive) benefits of video game play is to what extent they generalize beyond computerized tasks and tests.
 If you are curious to read more, Bediou et al. (<a href="https://psycnet.apa.org/doiLanding?doi=10.1037%2Fbul0000130" target="_blank">2018</a>) and Sala et al. (<a href="https://psycnet.apa.org/doiLanding?doi=10.1037%2Fbul0000139" target="_blank">2018</a>) might be good place to start.<br><br>
       Furthermore, you can find a (quite old) PDF with a summary of my bachelor thesis below.
     </div>

     <div class="projectlinks">
-      <a href="/assets/pdf/LoL_Thesis_Results.pdf"><i class="fas fa-fw fa-file-pdf zoom"></i> PDF</a>
+      <a href="/assets/pdf/LoL_Thesis_Results.pdf" target="_blank"><i class="fas fa-fw fa-file-pdf zoom"></i> PDF</a>
     </div>
   </div>